Why detecting macros is so important

 The good news is that there is a very small amount of such users.
 Our recent benchmark shows that only 23% of Excel users will be heavy, 9% of Word users will be heavy and just 2% of Project users are heavy.
 With numbers as low as these – it’s really easy to see that by simply moving ONLY the light users to the cloud we can save a lot of money on Microsoft Licensing.

 But that’s not good enough!

 We listened to our customers over the course of the past two years and one thing kept coming up again and again – Macros.
-Macros really bothered corporations and it seems like it was one of the key factors preventing any initiative to adopt a cloud based solution like Office 365 or G Suite.
+Macros really bothered corporations and it seems like it was one of the key factors preventing any initiative to adopt a cloud based solution like Office 365 or Google Workspace.
 That’s why we introduced the capability to detect two very important things: